 The Cloud Platform Console provides a browser-based SSH terminal, and the

-you can use traditional tools such as Windows Remote Desktop or
+instances, you can use traditional tools such as Windows Remote Desktop or

 A VM instance can connect to Cloud Platform resources by using a service account.
 A service account is a special Google account that can be used by applications to access Google services programmatically.
 This account belongs to your application or a VM instance instead of to an individual end user.
 Your application uses the service account to call the API of a service, so that the users aren't directly involved.

 Cloud Platform provides Google Cloud IAM for federated identity management and granular access management.
 For a discussion of Cloud IAM as it pertains to Compute Engine, see Identity and Access Management Roles.
 For a more general discussion about identity management on Cloud Platform, see the Management article.

 You can declaratively manage the provisioning and configuration of your compute resources—including VM instances, disks, networking, and nearly all other resources within your Cloud Platform project—with Google Cloud Deployment Manager.
 Deployment Manager lets you use simple data markup to customize and automate your deployments.
 For configuration management and automation within your VM instances, you can use the same tools you're already using, such as Chef, Puppet, Packer, or Vagrant.

 For a more complete discussion of resource provisioning on Cloud Platform, see the Management article.

 For tasks that can be preempted and continued on a different host, Cloud Platform offers preemptible VMs.
 Preemptible VMs are exactly like regular VMs, but they can be preempted: that is, they can’t run for more than 24 hours, and Google can preempt the VM earlier if the capacity is needed for other purposes.
 Preemptible VMs can be up to 80% less expensive than standard VM instances, depending on the instance type you choose.